atlas-doc/doc-sabre/atlas-api-documentation/api-reference/post-ticketing-service/query-refund-status.md

 - **Required:** No
 - **Description:** List of refundable ancillary services, if any.
 - **Constraints:** Array of service identifiers or empty if none.

-  The options are:
+  Valid values:
   - StandardCheckInBaggage
   - CabinBaggage
   - CabinBaggageUnderSeat
   - CabinBaggageOverheadLocker
 - **Default:** `[]`
 - **Example:** `[CabinBaggageUnderSeat]`